 (5.)
 A notice required to be given under this Ordinance to an electric authority may be given by leaving it at or by forwarding it by post in a registered letter to its office or if there is more than one office to the principal office of the electric authority in a registered letter addressed to the electric authority or to its chairman secretary or other principal officer.

 PART VIII.-LEGAL PROCEEDINGS.

-Proceedings for penalties.
-Cwlth.
-12 of 1901, s.
-151. 111.
-Offences against this Ordinance or the regulations not declared to be indictable offences are punishable upon summary conviction by a magistrate or two justices of the peace.
+111. Offences against this Ordinance or the regulations not declared to be indictable offences are punishable upon summary conviction by a magistrate or two justices of the peace.